collective-soundworks/soundworks/README.md

 For instance:

-- The `public/` folder should contain any resource your clients may need to load: for instance, the sounds, the images, the fonts, etc.
+- The `public/` folder should contain any resource your clients may need to load such as sounds, images, fonts, etc.
   **Note:** the Javascript and CSS files will be automatically generated with our `gulp` file from the `src/` folder, so you shouldn't have any `javascript/` or `stylesheets/` folder here (they will be deleted by `gulp` anyway).
 - The `src/` folder contains your source code for the server and the different types of clients.
 Each subfolder (`server/`, `player/`, and any other type of client) should contain an `index.es6.js` file, with the code to be executed for that entity.
 The `src/` folder also contains the SASS files to generate the CSS in the `sass/` subfolder.
 - The `views/` folder contains a `*.ejs` file for each type of client.
 In other words, all the subfolders in `src/` — except `server/` and `sass/` — should have their corresponding EJS file.